FaizanKhan06/delish-food-delivery/README.md

 https://delish-food-delivery.000webhostapp.com/

-A food delivery website made using HTML,CSS for Frontend, SQL for Backend and JS and PHP as a tool to connect to SQL
+A food delivery website made using HTML,CSS for Frontend, SQL for Backend and JS and PHP as a tool to connect to SQL.
+This Website is Made only for Mobile devices as most of the online food delivery happen on Mobile phones rather than on a Computer.
 ![Screenshot 2023-01-14 003511](https://user-images.githubusercontent.com/62425415/212398890-96f0a4b3-94b2-4cf6-807d-9f046fdb1c60.png)
 ![Screenshot 2023-01-14 003511](https://user-images.githubusercontent.com/62425415/212399095-ef6ceb5d-5917-4c28-9f39-f785555b0903.png)
 ![Screenshot 2023-01-14 004109](https://user-images.githubusercontent.com/62425415/212400298-96eb6810-edc2-4c7b-a967-b4e76be3df91.png)